Home Our Community

 So, you want to step into the world of whisky?
-We get that it can be a daunting task knowing which whisky to plump for when you’re faced with rows upon rows of bottles.
+We get that it can be a daunting task knowing which whisky to go for when you’re faced with rows upon rows of bottles.
 However, embarking on a whisky tasting journey can be an exciting, enriching and educational experience.

 There is a huge range of whiskies to choose from, offering up diverse flavours due to geographical distinctions, carefully chosen ingredients and time-honoured distillation techniques.